MediaHound/HNDAppUpdateManager/README.md

 If you use [Fastlane](https://github.com/KrauseFx/fastlane) for s3 Enterprise distrubution, you already get a `version.json` [generated for you automatically](https://github.com/KrauseFx/fastlane/blob/master/docs/Actions.md#aws-s3-distribution).

 ## Checking for updates

+You can then easily check for updates from inside your AppDelegate or wherever you choose:

 ```objc
 NSURL* versionURL = [NSURL URLWithString:@"http://myapp.com/version.json"];